ILLIXR/ILLIXR/plugins/boba_immersive/README.md

 - checks out pinned, compatible revisions of Boba-Public and Boba-Demo;
 - creates or validates the dedicated `boba-cu132` Conda environment using Boba-Public's pinned CUDA 13.2 environment specification;
-- applies a checksum-verified compatibility patch to the setup-managed Boba-Demo checkout so its launcher and Python environment guard use `boba-cu132`;
+- applies checksum-verified compatibility patches to the setup-managed Boba-Demo checkout so its launcher and Python environment guards use `boba-cu132`;
 - builds Boba's CUDA extensions;
 - downloads and extracts all five archives listed under Boba-Public's